BakaBBQ/gap/README.md

 ###Quick Explaination
 + wget:   client <= web server
-+ gap:    web server => your server ||||wait until file finished downloading|||| => your computer useless unless you want to break through government regulations
++ gap:    web server => your server ||||wait until file finished downloading|||| => your computer

+useless unless you want to break through government internet regulations

 ###Primary Initiative
 I have a VPN, and the VPN 60% is used for downloading blocked resources.